Catalin-13/segment-docs/src/connections/sources/catalog/cloud-apps/prestashop-xcommerce/index.md

     ![Navigate to Module manager.](Images/GoToConfigure.png)

-   > **Note**
-   > On the configuration page you will see a number of Tabs corresponding to various settings.
+   > **Note**: On the configuration page you will see a number of Tabs corresponding to various settings.
 Start with the las tab (Settings)
 3. Settings tab:

     ![Settings tab.](Images/SettingsTab.png)